Tesla Energy

 The division was founded on April 30, 2015, when Tesla CEO Elon Musk announced that the company would apply the battery technology it developed for electric cars to a home energy storage system called the Powerwall.
 In November 2016, Tesla acquired SolarCity, in a US$2.6 billion deal, and added solar energy generation to Tesla Energy's business.
-This deal would prove to be controversial; at the time of the acquisition, SolarCity was facing liquidity issues.
+This deal was controversial; at the time of the acquisition, SolarCity was facing liquidity issues.

 The company's current power generation products include solar panels (manufactured by other companies for Tesla), the Tesla Solar Roof (a solar shingle system), and the Tesla Solar Inverter.
-The company also makes large-scale energy storage systems called the Powerpack and Megapack.
+The company also makes a large-scale energy storage system called the Megapack.
 Additionally, Tesla develops software to support its energy products.

-In 2022, the company deployed solar energy systems capable of generating 348 megawatts (MW), an increase of 1% over 2021, and deployed 6.54 gigawatt-hours (GWh) of battery energy storage products, an increase of 62% over 2021.
-The division generated US$3.91 billion in revenue for the company in 2022, a 40% increase over 2021.
+In 2023, the company deployed solar energy systems capable of generating 223 megawatts (MW), a decrease of 36% over 2022.
+In 2024, it deployed 31.4 gigawatt-hours (GWh) of battery energy storage products, an increase of 113% over 2023.
+The division generated $10.1 billion in revenue for the company in 2024, a 67% increase over 2023.

 History

 Tesla's expansion into battery energy storage

 As Tesla, Inc. developed batteries for its electric car business, the company also started experimenting with using batteries for energy storage.
-Starting in 2012, Tesla installed prototype battery packs (to later be called the Powerpack) at the locations of a few industrial customers.
+Starting in 2012, Tesla installed prototype battery packs (later called the Powerpack) at the locations of a few industrial customers.
 In November 2013, Tesla announced that it would build Giga Nevada, a factory to produce lithium-ion batteries.

 The Tesla Energy brand was introduced on April 30, 2015, as CEO Elon Musk announced that the company would apply its battery technology to a home energy storage system called the Powerwall.
-Five hundred pilot units were built and installed during 2015, each being built at the Tesla Fremont Factory.
+Five hundred pilot units were built at the Tesla Fremont Factory in California and installed during 2015.
 The Giga Nevada factory started limited production of Powerwalls and Powerpacks in the first quarter of 2016 using battery cells produced elsewhere, and began mass production of cells in January 2017.
+This battery technology is not an innovation of what is available in the market but, according to Musk, the company offered a product that is easy to install, more attractive, less expensive and can also be easily maintained.